 Cysteine is a sulfur-containing amino acid that plays an important role in metabolism and antioxidant protection.
-It serves as a precursor to glutathione, one of the main intracellular antioxidants, and also participates in protein synthesis, strengthening the immune system, and maintaining the health of skin, hair, and connective tissue.
+It serves as a precursor to glutathione, one of the main intracellular antioxidants, and is also involved in protein synthesis, strengthening the immune system, and maintaining the health of skin, hair, and connective tissue.

 Cysteine performs several vital functions in the body:

-- involved in the synthesis of glutathione, the primary detoxifier and antioxidant of cells;
+- participates in the synthesis of glutathione, the main detoxifier and antioxidant of cells;

 - supports the health of skin, nails, and hair due to its sulfur content;